betterylk/CoalBench/readme.txt

 --------
 CoalBench is a bilingual synthetic dataset suite designed for large language model (LLM) post-training in the coal mining domain.
 The dataset is generated through a unified pipeline that constructs three aligned dataset formats:

-1. CoalBench-SFT  : Supervised Fine-Tuning dataset
+1. CoalBench-SFT: Supervised Fine-Tuning dataset
-2. CoalBench-DPO  : Direct Preference Optimization dataset
+2. CoalBench-DPO: Direct Preference Optimisation dataset
-3. CoalBench-RaR  : Rubric-as-Reward dataset
+3. CoalBench-RaR: Rubric-as-Reward dataset

 The English and Chinese subsets are generated using the same workflow but from language-specific source materials and prompts.